gordicaleksa/pytorch-deepdream/README.md

 Other images are now already classics in the NST and DeepDream worlds.

-Places 365 models came from [this awesome repo](https://github.com/CSAILVision/places365).
+Places 365 pretrained models came from [this awesome repo](https://github.com/CSAILVision/places365).

 ## Citation